 Mechanical royalties are generated whenever a copy of a song it made.
 Some examples of this are when a label produces CDs, someone digitally downloads your song, or when your song is streamed.
 These royalties must be paid by a third-party (normally a record label) for the use of the song.

-The current statutory mechanical royalty rate for physical recordings (such as CDs) and permanent digital downloads is 9.1¢ for recordings of songs 5 minutes or less and 1.75¢ per minute or fraction thereof for those over 5 minutes.
+The current statutory mechanical royalty rate for physical recordings (such as CDs) and permanent digital downloads sold in the United States is 9.1¢ for recordings of songs 5 minutes or less and 1.75¢ per minute or fraction thereof for those over 5 minutes.
 The total mechanical royalties paid will then be those rates multiplied by the number of copies made.
 To learn more about the statutory mechanical royalty rate, please visit Harry Fox Agency.

 This diagram helps break down the flow of mechanical royalties